Every adult needs a Will—full stop. However, the unfortunate reality is most Canadian adults haven’t put this essential document in place.

 If you fall into one of the following groups, you should think about checking this giant to-do off your list using an online Will solution.

 Buying or selling a home is a great time to make or update your legal Will.
 Having a valid and legal Will in place is the only legal way to officially record your wishes regarding what happens to your estate after you pass away, including your house.

 As a new homeowner, your home is likely the most valuable asset that makes up your estate (making it especially important to insure your home).
 If you don’t have a Will, provincial law dictates how your assets are distributed, and that includes your home and digital assets.
 Of course, this might not necessarily be what you would have wanted.

 What happens with your home after you die depends on how you own the property.

 If you own your home with someone else there are two different ways you can legally hold your ownership.
 If you own your home as a tenant-in-common, only your portion of the house gets added to your estate.
-In this case, a Will becomes important as it lets you decide who inherits your interest in the home after you die.
+In this case, an online Will becomes important as it lets you decide who inherits your interest in the home after you die.
 You may choose to leave your interest in the house to the other owner, or you can leave it to someone else.